MadNLP/MadNLP.jl/OPTIONS.md

 - `disable_garbage_collector::Bool = false `\
     If `true`, Julia garbage collector is temporarily disabled while solving the problem, and then enabled back once the solution is complete.
 - `rethrow_error::Bool = true `\
-    f `false`, any internal error thrown by `PlasmoNLP` and interruption exception (triggered by the user via `^C`) is catched, and not rethrown.
+    If `false`, any internal error thrown by `PlasmoNLP` and interruption exception (triggered by the user via `^C`) is catched, and not rethrown.
 If an error is catched, the solver terminates with an error message.
 - `log_level::String = "info"`\
     Log level for PlasmoNLP.
 The log level set here is propagated down to the submodules (e.g., `PlasmoNLP`.{`Richardson`, `Ma57`}).
 Valid values are: {`"trace"`, `"debug"`, `"info"`, `"notice"`, `"warn"`, `"error"`}.
 - `print_level::String = "trace"`\
     `stdout` print level.
 Any message with level less than `print_level` is not printed on `stdout`.
 Valid values are: {`"trace"`, `"debug"`, `"info"`, `"notice"`, `"warn"`, `"error"`}.
 - `output_file::String = ""`\
     If not `""`, the output log is teed to the file at the path specified in `output_file`.
 - `file_print_level::String = "trace"`\
     File print level; any message with level less than `file_print_level` is not printed on the file specified in `output_file`.
 Valid values are: {`"trace"`, `"debug"`, `"info"`, `"notice"`, `"warn"`, `"error"`}.
 - `tol::Float64 = 1e-8`\